 - knives or weapons

-- alcohol
+alcohol

-- illegal drugs
+illegal drugs

-- stolen items
+stolen items

-- vapes, tobacco, cigarette papers)
+vapes, tobacco, cigarette papers)

-- fireworks
+fireworks

-- pornographic images
+pornographic images

-- any article that the member of staff reasonably suspects has been, or is likely to be, used to commit an offence or
+Reasonable force can be used when searching for these items. when searching for these items. - any article that the member of staff reasonably suspects has been, or is likely to be, used to commit an offence or - cause personal injury to, or damage to the property of, any person (including the student).